stevenrich-zz/nicar16/README.md

 Initializing this to track what I do at NICAR in Denver.

-Will update sooneregarding than later.
+Will update sooner than later.